-1.2 SITE CONSTRAINTS
+1. CONTEXT 1.2 SITE CONSTRAINTS

-1.3 SITE OPPORTUNITIES
+1. CONTEXT 1.3 SITE OPPORTUNITIES

 - 1.3.1 Key site opportunities include both existing natural and built assets which should be enhanced and incorporated into the site layout, and opportunities relating to the location of the site and the potential for enhanced linkages with neighbouring areas.
-The masterplan should embrace these opportunities and create a contextual and characterful design response which reinforces the distinct identity of the site and generates a unique sense of place. - 1.3.2 The adjacent plan sets out the key site assets and opportunities that have been identified, briefly summarised below. - The site layout and detailed design of buildings should positively respond to the topography of the site, taking inspiration from local precedents and optimising the potential for attractive longrange views towards the surrounding countryside. - Existing woodland, trees and hedgerows should be retained and enhanced as much as possible to reinforce the site's established landscape character and benefit biodiversity. - Designated and non-designated heritage assets, including historic field boundaries should influence the layout and character of development parcels. - Locate the new local centre and primary school at the heart of the new community where they can easily be accessed by new residents but also the existing residents of Woodhouse. - Potential for main vehicular access point into site from Huddersfield Road (A641). - Potential for secondary access point from Ryecroft Lane (with restriction on vehicle numbers) and associated reconfiguration of existing turning head. - Potential for further access point from Woodhouse Gardens (with restriction on vehicle numbers) and associated potential for enhancement of existing park and cricket ground.
+The masterplan should embrace these opportunities and create a contextual and characterful design response which reinforces the distinct identity of the site and generates a unique sense of place. - 1.3.2 The adjacent plan sets out the key site assets and opportunities that have been identified, briefly summarised below. - The site layout and detailed design of buildings should positively respond to the topography of the site, taking inspiration from local precedents. - Existing woodland, trees and hedgerows should be retained and enhanced as much as possible to reinforce the site's established landscape character and benefit biodiversity. - Designated and non-designated heritage assets, including historic field boundaries and stone walling, should influence the layout and character of development parcels. - Existing waterways on the site should be retained as key features within the open space network. - A central 'Summit Park' could take advantage of long-distance views across the valley and provide a focal point for the community. - Locate the new local centre and primary school where they can easily be accessed by the existing residents of Clifton as well as new residents of the Garden Community.
+This also offers the potential for a shop to benefit from passing trade on Highmoor Lane (A643). - Provide a secondary local centre/community hub further to the north to ensure that community facilities are available to all residents within easy walking/cycling distance.